 Of course, Krabi’s international airport and connections to the islands scattered within the Andaman sea – of which Koh Phi Phi and Koh Lanta are only two of the 150+ islands off the shore of Krabi – has also made it a popular choice.

 The area offers so much diversity when it comes to ambience, whether you’re looking for a bustling city or a hippie beach lodges.
 On top of this, you’ll be spoilt for choice with the activities on offer, from rock climbing, temples, exploring the geology of the area or simply becoming a beach bum!

 If you have any energy left after your adventures during the day, the excitement continues long into the night in many of the vibrant bars and nightclubs Krabi has to offer.

 Krabi province is a lot bigger than most people first think, 4,709 km² to be exact, but still visitors tend to cluster in the same places.

 Below, we’ve provided you with all information you need to know to help you decide on which of the three main areas to stay in.

 Location #1: Ao Nang – abustling beach resort town

 Like with most places rapidly developing to cater for tourism, Ao Nang is a trade-off between convenience and authenticity.

 The upside of the compromise is that you’ll have access to everything you need; restaurants, shops, international brands, bars and clubs.
-Take a stroll down Beach road and you’ll find pretty much everything you need, apart from the traditional Thai experience some of us are constantly seeking out!
+Take a stroll down the beach road and you’ll find pretty much everything you need, apart from the traditional Thai experience some of us are looking for!

 To meet all travellers needs, there’s a large choice of accommodation to cater for all tastes, ranging from budget backpacker hostels to expensive resorts.